deeheber/danielle-heberling-dot-xyz/content/blog/get-started-in-cloud/index.md

 ## Who am I?

 I graduated from a code school in 2016 in the United States and have been employed as a software engineer ever since.
-Because I like to give back to the communities that helped me get started, I've done on paid contracts and volunteered in positions where I mentor folks who would like to take a similar path.
+Because I like to give back to the communities that helped me get started, I've done paid contracts and volunteered in positions where I mentor folks who would like to take a similar path.

 ## My goal in writing this